by-student-2017/AmberTools/README.md

 ```
 ### AmberTools22, Installation (Ubuntu 22.04 LTS (or WSL2), cmake, 1 CPU)
 - Not use MPI, OpenMP, GPU, GUI, Quick, python, miniconda
 - This is a very simple executable file with few dependencies, suitable for basic functionality.
+It has also passed testing.
 ```
 tar xvf AmberTools22jlmrcc.tar.bz2
 cd amber22_src